veprbl/mysqlpp/README-Visual-C++.txt

     server on a different machine.
 This is because in addition to installing the server itself, the official MySQL Windows binaries also install the client-side development files that MySQL++ needs in order to communicate with a MySQL server.
+We call this the MySQL C API; MySQL++ is a C++ wrapper for this C API.

     You have to do a Custom install to enable installation of these development files.
 If you get an error about mysql-version.h or